 The Pretenders: A Calorie is Not a Calorie and the Human Body is Not a Calculator.

-If your body simply did the math of CICO as you ate, then counting calories to lose weight would be effortless.
-You and your body would be on the same page.
-Life would be golden.
+If your body simply did the math of CICO as you ate, then counting calories to lose weight would be effortless and the CICO Diet would be crazy effective (it has like a 95%+ failure rate, FYI).

-While CICO does state a fact, it leaves out all that’s important from the discussion.
+While CICO does state a fact, it leaves out all the important context from the discussion.

-It’s like a doctor telling a pregnant mother that her baby is human when she asked if it’s a boy or a girl.
-The doctor isn’t lying, but he’s also not telling her anything she doesn’t already know and certainly isn’t answering the important question.
+Claiming the answer is always “calories” is like a doctor telling a pregnant mother that her baby is human when she asked if it’s a boy or a girl.
+The doctor isn’t lying, but he’s also not telling her anything she doesn’t already know.
+And he’s certainly not answering the important questions.

 - How Calories Are Calculated